discoliam/discoliam-2022/src/about.md

 ## tl;dr

-I'm a web developer and Technical Lead with over 14 years of experience.
+I'm a Web Developer and Technical Lead with over 14 years of experience.
 I'm passionate about Front End Dev, Performance, A11y, Pizza, and shouty music.

 ## Not long Enough